gitlabhq/gitlabhq/doc/development/geo.md

 Database will already be read-only in a replicated setup, so we don't need to take any extra step for that.

-We do use our feature toggle `Gitlab::Database.readonly?` to deny write operations on a node that is in read-only mode.
+We do use our feature toggle `Gitlab::Database.read_only?` to deny write operations on a node that is in read-only mode.
 This toggle is also available in CE.

 ## File Transfers